-One of the most common question we have at Simplewealth is: "why shall I invest my money in the first place?"
+One of the most common questions we get asked at Simplewealth is: "why should I invest my money in the first place?"

 After all, instead of investing, you could simply leave it in cash.

 The good thing with cash: it's always there when you need it, on a savings account.

 The thing to consider with cash, however, is: